On special Riemann xi function formulae of Hardy involving the digamma function: Introduction and Main formulas

-\end{proof} Note that the integral on the left side of (1.6) hints to us about the non-negativity of the integral on the right side.
+The integral formula in Theorem 1.3 may be useful for fast numerical approximations, since the integrand of the integral on the left side is comprised entirely of exponentials.
+A possible avenue would be to truncate the series at the first term, since it is a double exponential.
+Note that the integral on the left side of (1.7) hints to us about the non-negativity of the integral on the right side.
 We will investigate this further in the next section.